The fate of the spin polaron in the 1D antiferromagnets: The -- model for quasi -1D cuprates: tunable staggered magnetic field vs. tunable magnon-magnon interaction

-{\it Second}, the remaining Heisenberg exchange interaction between the chains can be represented as the staggered magnetic field (which, due can be obtained from the spin exchange between the chains~\cite{Schulz1996}, hence is called $J_\perp$ below and in the main text of the paper):
+\kw{{\it Third}, the remaining Ising exchange interaction between the chains} can be represented as the staggered magnetic field (which, due can be obtained from the spin exchange between the chains~\cite{Schulz1996}, hence is called $J_\perp$ below and in the main text of the paper):

-The above term follows by assuming the onset of the long-range magnetic order at low temperatures, the magnetic interactions between the chains can be treated on a mean-field level---which, irrespectively of the sign of the interchain coupling, yields a staggered magnetic field acting on the antiferromagnetic chain in which the hole moves~\cite{Schulz1996, Essler1997, Sandvik1999}.
-We note that, also at higher temperatures, i.e. when there is no long-range order and the staggered field cannot be used to simulate the coupling between the chains, the (mentioned in the main text of the paper) fine balance between the magnon-magnon interaction and their onsite energies will {\it also} be disrupted due to the change of magnon on-site energies by the exchange interaction between the chains.
-Thus, all of the presented results, obtained below will qualitatively model the {\it quasi}-1D cuprates also at temperatures higher than the Neel temperature.
-(We do not present such calculations, since they require exact diagonalisation of a full 2D problem, which heavily suffers from finite size effects and is beyond the scope of this work.)
+The above term follows by assuming the onset of the long-range magnetic order at low temperatures: the magnetic interactions between the chains can be treated on a mean-field level---which, irrespective of the sign of the interchain coupling, yields a staggered magnetic field acting on the antiferromagnetic chain in which the hole moves~\cite{Schulz1996, Essler1997, Sandvik1999}.
 Following \cite{Schulz1996} one can estimate the value of $J_\perp$ in various {\it quasi}-1D cuprates: e.g. for KCuF$_3$ we obtain $J_\perp \approx 0.06 J$ [hence the assumed in Fig. 4(d) of the main text value $J_\perp =0.1J$, being the upper bound of that estimate].